Stewart–Haas Racing: Car No. 00 history

-On July 25, 2016, Stewart-Haas announced plans to reopen its Xfinity Series program starting in 2017.
+On July 25, 2016, Stewart–Haas announced plans to open its Xfinity Series program starting in 2017.
 On September 16, 2016, the team announced that Camping World Truck Series driver Cole Custer would drive the car in 2017, with Haas Automation as the primary sponsor and crew chief Jeff Meendering.
-At the 2017 Ford EcoBoost 300, Custer led almost every lap, won Stage 1 and 2, and earned Stewart-Haas Racing their second career Xfinity win.
+At the 2017 Ford EcoBoost 300, Custer led almost every lap, won Stage 1 and 2, and earned Stewart–Haas Racing their second career Xfinity win.
 In 2018, Cole Custer had six poles and one race win.
 Custer made the final four in the championship playoffs after winning at Texas Motor Speedway on a last-lap battle with Tyler Reddick, who would later beat Custer for the championship.

-In 2019, Custer won seven races, five poles, and finished second again to Reddick at Homestead and in the final points standings.
-Following the end of the season, Custer was promoted to the Cup Series and the team's resources were directed to the No. 98.
+In 2019, Custer won seven races, and five poles, and finished second again to Reddick at Homestead and in the final points standings.
+Following the end of the season, Custer was promoted to the Cup Series, and the team's resources were directed to the No. 98.

-On November 16, 2022, it was announced that Ryan Preece would replace Cole Custer in the No. 41 in the Cup Series, as Cole Custer would get demoted back to the Xfinity series to drive a 2nd full time entry for Stewart-Haas Racing.
+On November 16, 2022, it was announced that Ryan Preece would replace Custer in the No. 41 in the Cup Series, as Custer would move back to the Xfinity series to drive the No. 00 full-time for Stewart–Haas Racing.
+Custer started the 2023 season with a ninth-place finish at Daytona.
+He scored his first win of the season at Portland.
+Custer also won at a rain-shortened Chicago street race.
+Following the Michigan race, the No. 00 was docked 20 driver and owner points and five playoff points, and crew chief Jonathan Toney was fined US$25,000 after the post-race inspection revealed unapproved splitters.
+Custer won at Phoenix and claimed his first Xfinity Series championship.

+Custer started the 2024 season with a 13th place finish at Daytona.
+He scored wins at Pocono and Bristol, as well as the regular season championship.
+Despite not winning a race during the playoffs, Custer stayed consistent enough to make the Championship 4.